eeeXun/gtt/README.md

 ## ⚠️ Note for ChatGPT

-You need to apply a API key on [ChatGPT](https://platform.openai.com/account/api-keys).
+You need to apply an API key on [OpenAI API keys](https://platform.openai.com/account/api-keys).
 And write it to `$XDG_CONFIG_HOME/gtt/gtt.yaml` or `$HOME/.config/gtt/gtt.yaml`.

 ```yaml